dotnet/docs/docs/csharp/programming-guide/classes-and-structs/local-functions.md

 The compiler can determine that `LocalFunction` definitely assigns `y` when called.
 Because `LocalFunction` is called before the `return` statement, `y` is definitely assigned at the `return` statement.

-Note that when a local function captures variables in the enclosing scope, the local function is implemented as a delegate type in the eyes of the compiler.
+Note that when a local function captures variables in the enclosing scope, the local function is implemented as a delegate type.

 ### Heap allocations